gosukiwi/createaproglang/manuscript/chapter2.md

         ], tokenizer.tokenize('while true\nprint("HI!")\nend'));
     });

+We added quite some tests!
+The first one simply tests for a number token, the latter tests test the keywords of the language.
+The input string is valid URYB code, but it doesn't have to, as long as the tokens are valid the Tokenizer will generate a token array, it's the parser job to make sure they are in the right order and actually mean something.

 In order to pass these tests, let's add a bit more tokens to our tokenizer:

     /* Tokenizer constructor function */